Adjectival/portfolio5/readme.md

 You may not like my color choices.

 ## Technologies Used
-- Development: HTML5 & CSS3 (Sass served with Saffron Bourbon)
+- Development: HTML 5 & CSS 3 (Sass served with Saffron Bourbon)
 - Design: Sketch
 - Testing: Atom, Chrome

-## Image Credit
-Alexander Jacks, cc 2008 Aomori Prefecture, Japan. :japan:

 ### Support and contact details
 _Contact alexd (dot) jacks (at) gmail (dot) com with questions regarding this software.